-- A. Analysis is the primary examination of a friction ridge print by an examiner, in which the quality and quantity of information, including the specificity and/or rarity of features and their relationships, are assessed in addition to tolerance for variations in appearance. - B. A print is suitable for comparison when the examiner determines that sufficient reliable information may be present, such that an identification decision could be reached. - C. A print is suitable for comparison when the observed information contains enough specificity and/or rarity that the examiner would not expect to see that same amount of information repeated in a different source. - D. If the print lacks sufficient reliable information such that an identification decision to any source would not be considered possible, the print is not suitable for comparison. - E. An examiner must conduct and record a thorough analysis on a friction ridge print(s) before they conduct comparisons using the print(s). - F. While "suitable for comparison" is preferred, the term is synonymous with "claimed" which can be used as needed.
+- A. Analysis is the primary examination of a friction ridge print by an examiner, in which the quality and quantity of information, including the specificity and/or rarity of features and their relationships, are assessed in addition to tolerance for variations in appearance. - B. A print is suitable for comparison when the examiner determines that sufficient reliable information may be present, such that an identification decision could be reached, and the observed information contains enough specificity and/or rarity that the examiner would not expect to see that same amount of information repeated in a different source. - C. A print is not suitable for comparison if the print lacks sufficient reliable information such that an identification decision to any source would not be considered possible.